intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/ppml.md

 #### 2.2.1 Prepare Docker Image

-Pull docker image from Dockerhub
+Pull Docker image from Dockerhub
 ```bash
 docker pull intelanalytics/bigdl-ppml-trusted-big-data-ml-scala-graphene:0.14.0-SNAPSHOT
 ```

-Alternatively, you can build docker image from Dockerfile (this will take some time):
+Alternatively, you can build Docker image from Dockerfile (this will take some time):

 ```bash
 cd trusted-big-data-ml/scala/docker-graphene